Cotham School Special Educational Needs and Disability Information Report

 13 How are parents/carers involved in Cotham School?

 At Cotham School we are clear that student achievement is based upon a three-way relationship between home, school and the students.
-To facilitate this relationship clear lines of communication need to be established.
-These may include:
+To facilitate this relationship, clear lines of communication need to be established which may include:

-- Regular meetings are held for all students who are on the SEND register and have interventions directed by outside professionals and students at EHCP level including Annual Reviews and Learning Passport planning meetings.
+● Regular meetings are held for all students who are on the SEND register and have interventions directed by outside professionals and students at EHCP level including Annual Reviews and Learning Plan planning meetings

-- Meetings arranged with the SENCo or Deputy Headteacher with responsibility for SEND/Inclusion to discuss your child’s progress and any concerns/worries you may have.
+● Meetings arranged with the SENCo, Deputy SENCo or Deputy Headteacher with responsibility for SEND/Inclusion to discuss your child’s progress and any concerns/worries you may have

 In return we would like you to keep us informed about effective strategies that you use to support your child at home, and how we can use these strategies to better support your child in the classroom.